apiaryio/black-belt/docs/source/developer.rst

 Developer
 =========

-The :term:`Developer` processes :term:`Work Card`s, develops them and deploys them to production.
+The :term:`Developer` processes :term:`Work Cards`, develops them and deploys them to production.

 Those live on the :term:`Work Board`.